changhsinlee/changhsinlee.github.io/ep5.md

 And Python prints out the same SQL code that I wrote to create the flag columns!

+### Why this is good

-What do I see in this Python code compare to the SQL code above?
+What do I see in this Python code compare to the pure SQL code?
 I would say

-* In the Python code, the list of genres pops out—it is clear that this query is about the genres.
+* In the Python code, the list of genres is on the top—it is clear that this query is about the genres.
-* The Jinja2 template shows that I'm doing the same thing (CASE WHEN flagging) for all genres—no surprises.
+* The Jinja2 template shows that I'm doing the same thing (CASE WHEN flags) for all genres—there will be no surprise.

+In this code, making changes is easy because the **business logic**—which genres to plug in—is **abstracted away** from the **code logic**—what do I want to do with the genres.

 Now let's break the code down.

-### Use the curly brackets
+### Jinja: use the curly brackets

 There are two kinds of curly brackets in Jinja2: `{{ kind1 }}` and `{% kind2 %}`.